A manuscript is a handwritten book. The word manuscript comes from the Latin "manu scriptus"... literally "written by hand."

 To find a list of original Western European manuscripts in Special Collections, visit the library search box/catalog and enter "Medieval and Renaissance Manuscripts Collection," then limit to Special Collections under Library on the left hand side.
 The UH Libraries hold 11 original manuscript books and fragments from Western Europe, and 10 original manuscript leaves.
 The Libraries also hold a manuscript al-Qur'an from Turkey as well as two manuscript Qur'an leaves, and a manuscript Torah from the former region of Bohemia and Moravia, which is on view in the Special Collections reading room.

-To view manuscripts, visit Special Collections.
+To view manuscripts in person, visit Special Collections.